schneyra/martinschneiderme-11ty/website/articles/10-building-a-blog-with-11ty-and-wordpress/index.md

 ---
 ```

-If you have read other articles on building a blog with 11ty, you might notice that I did not include any front matter for meta descriptions or the <code>title</code> tag in this template.
+If you have read other articles on building a blog with 11ty, you might notice that I did not include any front matter for meta descriptions or the `title` tag in this template.
 I'm doing that on other pages as well.
 Unfortunately, front matter cannot be filled from Nunjucks variables.
 So I had to trick a bit in my base template.
 The following code sits right after the front matter in my base layout and solves that problem.

 {% raw %}